alexandercerutti/fastify-passkit-webservice/README.md

 ## Architecture

-Fastify Passkit Webservice is, as the name says, wraps Apple Wallet specifications into a Fastify integration.
+Fastify Passkit Webservice, as the name says, wraps Apple Wallet specifications into a Fastify integration.

 It exposes a set of plugins that will let yourself to dedicate exclusively to the integration of the business logic.